zhoubihn/clisp-notes/key-points.md

 ### Atoms

-An *atom* in Lisp is an expression (a form) that is not built of other independent Lisp expressions (forms).
+An *atom* in Common Lisp is an expression (a form) that is not built of other independent Common Lisp expressions (forms).
 The precise meaning of this statement is unclear, in fact.
-Therefore, we should list atoms in Lisp one by one.
+Therefore, we should list atoms in Common Lisp one by one.

-1. In Lisp, `NIL` is an atom.
+1. In Common Lisp, `NIL` is an atom.
 It is evaluated as `NIL`.

-2. In Lisp, an literal integer is an atom, evaluated to itself.
+2. In Common Lisp, an literal integer is an atom, evaluated to itself.

     A **literal decimal number** is an expression consisting of digits `0` to `9` only, sometimes leaded by a single character `+` or `-`.
 For examples,